 Carry out the test using an ASFV representative strain of the epidemiologically relevant field strain(s) where the vaccine is intended for use (e.g. ASFV B646L [p72] genotype II pandemic strain and other p72 virulent genotype of recognised epidemiologic importance).
 For gene deleted, recombinant MLV viruses, if neither challenge virus type is available, then carry out the test with the parental, virulent virus used to generate the MLV recombinant virus.
 Use a 10e3–10e4 HAD50 (or TCID50 for non-HAD viruses) challenge dose sufficient to cause death or meet the humane endpoint in 100% of the nonvaccinated piglets in less than 21 days.
 Higher or lower challenge doses can be considered if appropriately justified.

 To obtain individual mean baseline temperatures, the body rectal temperature of each vaccinated piglet is measured on at least the 3 days preceding administration of the challenge virus.
 Body temperature is then measured, at the time of challenge, 4 hours after challenge, and then daily for the observation period of at least 28 45 days, preferably 35 60 days.
 Observe the piglets at least daily for at least 28 days, preferably 35 days.
-Carry out the daily observations for signs of acute and chronic clinical disease using a quantitative clinical scoring system adding the values for multiple clinical signs (e.g. Gallardo et al., 2015).
+Carry out the daily observations for signs of acute and chronic clinical disease using a quantitative clinical scoring system (e.g. Gallardo et al., 2015).
 These clinical signs should include fever, anorexia, recumbency, skin haemorrhage or cyanosis, joint swelling and necrotic lesions around the joints, respiratory distress and digestive ﬁndings.

 Category: [addition, deletion, change, editorial, general]